 A caloric stimulation test is a process used to discover damages to nerves present in the ear.
 This test makes use of changes in temperature to detect damage to the acoustic nerves in the ear.
-Said this let us see how it is done.
+Know why is caloric stimulation test done and how it is done.

 What Is Caloric Stimulation?

 As said above it is a procedure to check for damages in the ear especially the hearing capacities.
 Through caloric stimulation, warm and cold water are put into the ear canals and the reaction is examined.
-The other names include caloric reflex test, warm water calorics, and cold water calorics.
+The other names include caloric reflex test, warm water caloric, and cold water caloric.

 What Is A Caloric Stimulation Test?